-DIY with Jenni: The Perfect Holiday Wreath
+DIY With Jenni: The Perfect Holiday Wreath

 Holiday wreaths are a lovely way to bring a bit of the outdoors in and make the home both festive and fragrant.
 Once you get the technique down, you can make wreaths a year-round project by simply switching out the seasonal components.
-Read on for tips and tricks from Jenni and one of our favorite floral artists, Ren Macdonald, on making a wreath of your very own or stop by any of our stores to purchase a wreath made by our favorite local florists, while supplies last.
+Read on for tips and tricks from one of our favorite floral artists, Ren MacDonald, on making a wreath of your very own or stop by any of our stores to purchase a wreath made by our favorite local florists, while supplies last.

 A balance of shapes and proportions will give your wreath dimension.
 Think simple greens.
 Here, Jenni used eucalyptus leaves and pods, ironwood, dried starflower, blue thistle and dried lunaria.
 Dried flowers add a delicate touch to the hearty branches and leaves, and sugar pinecones lend a bit of texture.
 The choice is yours but keep it to two or three types of foliage, one or two blooms and one focal point.

 Make sure you have enough room to work.
 You’ll need a good pair of floral shears, a grapevine wreath base, dark green or brown floral wire, and (optionally) clear floral adhesive glue.
 You can find all of these at your local floral shop or hardware store, in the gardening aisle.